NewcastleRSE/beeing-human-web/src/routes/(sections)/music/chapel-in-the-hive/chapel-in-the-hive.md

 id: chapel-in-the-hive
 parent: music
 link: music/chapel-in-the-hive
-lead: "Something something something"
+lead: "Joseph Campana writes about his collaboration with Kurt Stallmann in 'The Chapel in the Hive', a performance of poetry and inspired by an intriguing passage from Charles Butler's *Feminine Monarchie*."
-img: 'assets/articles/melissomelos-edition/2023-1081_0093.jpg'
+img: 'assets/articles/chapel-in-the-hive/DSC_0609-67.jpg'
-imgAlt: 'NEEDS ALT'
+imgAlt: 'A picture of the interior ceiling of La Sagrada Familia in Barcelona'
 type: article
 layout: article
 author: joseph
-date: 2025/07/31
+date: 2025/08/04
 ---

 <script>
     import ByLine from '$lib/ByLine.svelte';
     import { base } from "$app/paths";
     import AudioPlayer from '$lib/AudioPlayer.svelte';
+    import ImgContainer from '$lib/ImgContainer.svelte';
+    import EmbedYTVideo from '$lib/EmbedYTVideo.svelte'
 </script>

 <ByLine author={author} date={date} type={type} title={title}/>

 ## Making with Bees, Making with Butler

-From early cave paintings to georgics horror films full of deadly swarms to episodes of *Star Trek* or *Black Mirror*, humans have made culture out of agriculture.
+From early cave paintings to georgic poetry, horror films full of deadly swarms to episodes of *Star Trek* or *Black Mirror*, humans have made culture out of agriculture.
 Think of the countless images, lyrics, songs, stories, and other responses.
 These live alongside gardening and husbandry manuals, works of natural history, early scientific explorations of the miniature world of insects through microscopy, and so much more.
-What emerges is a collaboration across species stretching millennia.
+What emerges is a collective curiosity about bees across millennia.

-This was the world, some 25 or so years ago, I stumbled into when I stumbled across Charles Butler’s *The Feminine Monarchie* at the Albert R. Mann library at Cornell University.
-As usual, for me, I began with a moment in a poem:
+This was the world, some 25 or so years ago, that I entered when I stumbled across Charles Butler’s The Feminine Monarchie at the Albert R. Mann library at Cornell University.
+As usual, for me, I began what became an abiding interest in bees with a moment in a poem:

 <div class="md:w-fit mx-auto my-4">
 <span class="ml-16">As Bees</span><br/>